BryanHunt/ember-d3-components/README.md

 # Ember-d3

-This addon provides components for visualizing data with d3.
+This addon provides EmberJS components for visualizing data with d3.js.

 This project is very much in the experimental phase.
 Use with caution.